A Look Inside the Biological and Chemical Sciences Bachelor’s Degree Program at Wells

 Internships are a great way to determine what areas of biological sciences and chemical sciences interest you most, as well as providing valuable career networking opportunities.
 Some recent Wells internships took place at:

 You can also take your undergraduate biological and chemical sciences education overseas.
-Learn more about study abroad programs at Wells.

 The bachelor’s degree program in Biological and Chemical Sciences is designed for students who may not be planning to immediately follow their undergraduate degree with focused graduate study in chemistry or biology.
 This program allows for a broader science track that will prepare you for careers as, for example, a veterinary technician or laboratory assistant.